-In this regard, building on the past involvement of the European Commission Joint Research Centre (JRC) in particular with the development of the Transport Research and Innovation Monitoring and Information System (TRIMIS), JRC will support the JU on the development of the overarching assessment framework of EU-RAIL societal KPIs.
-It is expected that JRC will also contribute to the AAR by reporting on a specific section dedicated this work output.
-In addition, specific Horizon Europe implementation indicators are also defined and reported.
+In this regard, further to the past involvement of the Joint Research Centre (JRC) of the European Commission and, in particular, of TRIMIS in the activities related to the development, monitoring and analysis of the KPIs of S2R JU, JRC will advise the JU on the development of the overarching assessment framework of EU-RAIL, as well as the definition of the source of data and the process to collect them to feed the model.
+JRC will also contribute to the AAR by drafting a specific section dedicated to KPIs.In addition, specific Horizon Europe implementation indicators are also defined and reported.

 The Deployment Group will play a key role in providing the elements to be considered for the successful market implementation conditions.
 The benefits of Europe's Rail innovations will in fact be fully materialised only if these solutions are rapidly and widely implemented in the EU network.